 After January 24, 1985, the Board approved administration of a new FLEX examination with a different design from that administered since 1973.
 This examination was a three-day examination, and was comprised of two components.
-Component I consisted of one and one-half $(1\frac{1}{2})$ days and judged the readiness of a physician to practice medicine in a supervised setting.
-Component II consisted of one and judged the readiness of a physician to practice medicine in a supervised setting.
-Component II consisted of one and judged the readiness of a physician to practice independently.
+Component I consisted of one and one-half (11⁄2) days and judged the readiness of a physician to practice medicine in a supervised setting.
+Component II consisted of one and one-half (11⁄2) days and judged the readiness of a physician to practice independently.
 A score of 75 is considered a passing grade for each component.